-United Way of Freeborn County runs an Annual Campaign from early September to December 31st.
+United Way of Freeborn County runs an Annual Campaign focused on supporting the areas of Education, Income and Health.

 However, donations are gladly accepted throughout the year and counted towards the following years’ funding cycle.
 Donate via credit card on this site (under Links on the right side of the page), through GiveMN.org at http://givemn.razoo.com/story/United-Way-Of-Freeborn-County, or contact our office:

 United Way of Freeborn County, 314 S. Broadway, Albert Lea, MN 56007

 In-Kind donations are also appreciated.
 To donate items for our Silent Auction (during the FWL Wine Tasting event in November) or for other events throughout the year, please use this form: In Kind Donation Form

 Your contribution to United Way of Freeborn County helps support many programs in the areas of Education, Income, and Health.

 -244 parents/caregivers were served through Parenting Resource Center learning positive parenting methods by attending parenting sessions.

 -Parents practice new skills for parenting while they have visits with their children through Group Support Services.
 34 parents utilized this program.

 -Providing childcare services for students attending Educational classes through Adult Basic Education served 10 students.